-For obvious reasons historical case studies based on a single lump-sum investment are not ideal.
-For one, assuming somebody in their twenties or thirties has access to significant spare capital is not a great one.
+For obvious reasons, historical case studies based on a single lump-sum investment are not ideal.
+For one, the assumption that folks in their twenties or thirties have access to significant capital is not a great one.
 Absent inheritances or gifts, most folks save as they earn.
 Also, assuming somebody’s goal in life is to simply accumulate wealth for a prolonged multi-decade stretch is a poor one.
 Most people actually want to deploy the fruits of their savings rather than be the richest old-timer around.

 Regular Investment Plan